portrain/Brickflow/README.md

 | next        | The start step number of the build group that requires this group to be completed |

 This definition makes use of the fact that most big brick builds are based around the process of assembling smaller pieces first and then attaching those to an ever growing model.
-In order to turn the instructions of a brick set into the definition of the YAM file we found the following rules helpful:
+In order to turn the instructions of a brick set into the definition of the YAML file we found the following rules helpful:
 1. Identify pieces that can be build independently.
 Often the instructions are already structured such that they show a preview of a moderately large piece followed by the steps to build it.
 Use the first and last step number of this piece for a group in the definition file.